secretstartups/handbook/culture/all-remote/remote-certification/index.html.md

 1. Improve your remote fluency
 1. Build organization, team management, and networking skills in a remote setting
-1. Understand how GitLab has built and scaled the largest all-remote company
+1. Understand how GitLab has built and scaled one of the largest all-remote companies
 1. Develop a framework for your own organization
 1. Gain full transparency into the processes, policies, and procedures GitLab uses to be successful